 The mapping of Slice interfaces revolves around the idea that, to invoke a remote operation, you call a member function on a local class instance that is a proxy for the remote object.
 This makes the mapping easy and intuitive to use because making a remote procedure call is no different from making a local procedure call (apart from error semantics).

 On this page:

 - Java Classes Generated for an Interface

-- Proxy Interfaces in Java
+- Proxy Interfaces

+- Interface Inheritance

-- The Ice.ObjectPrx Interface in Java
+- The ObjectPrx Interface

-- Proxy Helpers in Java
+- Proxy Helper Methods

-- Using Proxy Methods in Java
+- Using Proxy Methods

-- Object Identity and Proxy Comparison in Java
+- Object Identity and Proxy Comparison

-- Deserializing Proxies in Java
+- Deserializing Proxies

 Java Classes Generated for an Interface